-The U.S. Department of Education requires the Office of Financial Aid to determine whether a student who received financial aid and failed to earn a passing grade actually participated in, attended and/or completed the class, or if they withdrew without providing official notification (34 CFR 668.22).
+The U.S. Department of Education requires the Office of Financial Aid to determine whether a student who received financial aid and failed to earn a passing grade actually participated in or completed the class, or if they withdrew without providing official notification (34 CFR 668.22).

 Because a student can apply for financial aid at any point during the academic year, we must collect this information for all students to accurately determine their financial aid eligibility.
-Since the instructor is the only person at CU who can document class participation and attendance, we require that you do so for an F grade.
+Since the instructor is the only person at CU who can document class participation, we require that you do so for F and I grades.

 In order to determine the type and amount of financial aid a student may be eligible to retain, the U.S. Department of Education requires that the Office of Financial Aid determine whether a student who received financial aid:

-- Participated in, attended and/or completed the class(es) in which they failed to earn a passing grade (34 CFR 668.22)
+- Participated in and/or completed the class(es) in which they failed to earn a passing grade (34 CFR 668.22)

 Because a student can apply for financial aid at any point during the academic year, the Office of Financial Aid must collect this information for all students to accurately determine their financial aid eligibility.
-Since the instructor is the only person at CU who can document class participation and attendance, we require that you do so for any students receiving I or W grades.
+Since the instructor is the only person at CU who can document class participation, we require that you do so for any students receiving F, I or W grades.